 o all periods representing renewals or extensions of the lease at the lessor's option.

-However in no case shall the lease term extend beyond the date a bargain purchase option becomes exercisable.
+However, in no case shall the lease term extend beyond the date a bargain purchase option becomes exercisable.

 A fiscal funding clause (i.e. reductions in appropriations) in the terms of a lease should be evaluated annually to determine whether the uncertainty of possible lease cancellation is a remote contingency.
 A lease which is cancelable only upon occurrence of a remote contingency is by definition noncancelable.
-In other words unless the possibility of cancellation is less than remote, the lease is noncancelable.
+In other words, unless the possibility of cancellation is less than remote, the lease is noncancelable.

 However, an option to exit the agreement without consideration to the lessor provides a cancelation provision.